An orthogonality relation for GL(4,R): Introduction and Main Theorem

 This orthogonality relation is the basis for Dirichlet's proof that there are infinitely many primes $p\equiv a -3pt\pmod{q}$ if $(a,q)=1.$ It has played an essential role in the modern development of analytic number theory.

 When they are lifted to the adele ring $\A$ over $\Q$, Dirichlet characters can be realized as automorphic representations of $\GL(1)$ (see chapter 2 in \cite{GH2011}).
 It is then very natural to try to generalize the above orthogonality relation to representations of higher rank reductive groups.
 When trying to do this, however, there is an immediate obstacle.
-In the case of $\GL(1)$, there are only finitely many characters $ -6pt\pmod{q}$ for any fixed $q > 1.$ In higher rank, on the other hand, there will be infinitely many cuspidal automorphic representations.
-It then becomes necessary to introduce a test function with rapid decay and define the orthogonality relation as an absolutely convergent weighted sum over the automorphic representations.
+In the case of $\GL(1)$, there are only finitely many characters $ -6pt\pmod{q}$ for any fixed $q > 1.$ In higher rank, on the other hand, there will be infinitely many automorphic representations.
+It then becomes necessary to introduce a test function with rapid decay and define the orthogonality relation as an absolutely convergent integral over the automorphic representations.

-The first successful attempt at obtaining an orthogonality relation for $\GL(2)$ was made by R. Bruggeman in 1978 (see \cite{Bruggeman1978}) who considered the orthonormal basis $\{\phi_j\}_{j=1,2,\ldots}$ of Maass forms for $\SL(2,\Z)$ where
+The first successful attempt at obtaining an orthogonality relation for $\GL(2)$ was made by R. Bruggeman in 1978 (see \cite{Bruggeman1978}) who considered the orthonormal basis $\{\phi_j\}_{j=1,2,\ldots}$ of Maass cusp forms for $\SL(2,\Z)$ where

 and $K_{it_j}$ is the modified $K$-Bessel function of the second kind while $a_j(n) \in \C$ are the Fourier coefficients of $\phi_j$.
-The Maass form $\phi_j$ has Laplace eigenvalue $\lambda_j =1/4+t_j^2.$ Each such Maass form is associated to a unique irreducible cuspidal automorphic representation of $\GL(2)$.
+The Maass cusp form $\phi_j$ has Laplace eigenvalue $\lambda_j =1/4+t_j^2$ and is a Hecke eigenform.
+Each such Maass cusp form is associated to a unique irreducible cuspidal automorphic representation of $\GL(2)$.
 Then Bruggeman proved the following orthogonality relation for non-zero integers $m,n$:

 Other versions of $\GL(2)$ type orthogonality relations were later obtained by P. Sarnak \cite{Sarnak1984}, and, for the case of holomorphic Hecke modular forms, by Conrey-Duke-Farmer \cite{CDF1997} and J.P.
 Serre \cite{Serre1997}.